-The Resource Fair, which happens every year during O-Week, will introduce new students to the multitude of campus resources, many of which are student-run, that help the students make the most of their experience at Queen’s.
-One of the most important resources on display is the HCDS (Health, Counselling and Disability Services), which offers many services to assist students with problems that are common in post-secondary education, and “promotes educational equity” for those with disabilities.
+Throughout Orientation Week, we introduce new students to the multitude of campus resources, many of which are student-run, that help the students make the most of their experience at Queen’s.
+One of the most important resources we discuss is HCDS (Health, Counselling and Disability Services), which offers many services to assist students with problems that are common in post-secondary education, and “promotes educational equity” for those with disabilities.

 We have meticulously gone over each and every event during Orientation Week to ensure that each student has a completely positive experience.
 However, we are aware that issues may arise that we may not have foreseen.
-In your digital handbook that you will receive over the summer, you will find a survey that will ask you to, if you feel comfortable, list any accessibility needs you have that you would like us to know about.
+On our Orientation Week website, you will find a survey that will ask you to, if you feel comfortable, list any accessibility needs you have that you would like us to know about.
 This is completely optional and confidential.
 This will help us to create the best possible experience for you!

 There is MUCH more fascinating information to come.
 In the meantime, if you have any questions, feel free to contact us!